 Advertising Disclosure: Many of the links that appear on this website are from companies which SamChui.com may receive compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 The site does not review or include all companies or all available products.

 Some links in this article may no longer be available.
 Please check newer articles for the latest sign up offers.
+Sign up for our newsletter to always be up to date on the latest and greatest offers.

 The Southwest Companion Pass might be the most valuable domestic airline perk that currently exists.
 Today, Southwest updated their credit cards offers and amazingly the companion pass is now a perk for meeting the required minimum spend.